 Drained vs cladding; always somehow ventilated (069)

-This building, and its facade, could easily go unnoticed.
-It is correct, without bragging.
+This building, and its façade, could easily go unnoticed.
+It is appropriate, but not boastful.

-However, we wanted to draw attention to a very specific and pedagogical aspect.
-Even though the two façade systems being used are both formed by two sheets and a cavity in the middle, their behavior is very different.
+However, we wanted to draw attention to a very specific, educational aspect.
+Even though the two façade systems that are used are formed by two sheets with a cavity in the middle, their behaviour is very different.

-The outer layer made of flat plates with open vertical joints allows the entry and exit of air and water to and from the cavity through the joints.
-It is a ventilated and drained facade.
+The outer layer made of flat plates with open vertical joints allows air and water to enter and exit the cavity through the joints.
+This is a ventilated and drained façade.

-The outer layer made of profiled sheet with overlapping joints does not allow water to enter (or exit) the cavity and will hardly allow ventilation through the joints.
-It is not a drained facade.
-However this cavity also needs ventilation to avoid condensation so we guess it is open at the upper and lower ends.
+In contrast, the outer layer made of profiled sheet with overlapping joints does not allow water to enter (or exit) the cavity and will hardly allow ventilation through the joints.
+It is not a drained façade.
+However, this cavity also needs ventilation to avoid condensation, so we guess it is open at the upper and lower ends.

-The strategy to achieve the water tightness of both facades is therefore very different: the first resorting to a drained cavity; the second to an impermeable cladding.
+The strategy to achieve water tightness of both façades is therefore very different: the first resorts to a drained cavity, the second to impermeable cladding.

-Attending the thermal behavior, they are also very different.
-Regardless of how much each of the cameras ventilate, the color and material of the outer layers make their response to sun radiation different.
-We imagine that the choice of two different façade solutions responds, among other things, to the study of the sun movement and the requirements of interior spaces.
+The thermal behaviour of the façades is also very different.
+Regardless of how much each of the cavities is ventilated, the colour and material of the outer layers means they respond differently to solar radiation.
+We imagine that the choice of two façade solutions reflects the study of the sun movement and the requirements of interior spaces, among other factors.